ritikaslaptop/ritikaslaptop/README.md

 - **Tools & Technologies:** the conventional IDEs,APIs,Arduino UNO and related sensory and circuit companions + PyTest to test those frameworks :)
 - **Other Talents:** leadership & mentorship,adaptability,project management and critical thinking

-## Quests and Adventures

-watch out for this one...coming soon!

-## Chronicles of Knowledge

-- Bachelor of Technology in Computer Science

 ## Ambitions on the Horizon
 - 🏆 To deepen my expertise in AI and Machine Learning and contribute to innovative projects.
 - 📚 To share knowledge through mentorship and by contributing to open-source projects.
 - ✨ To continuously learn and adapt to new challenges in the ever-evolving landscape of Computer Science!

-## Tidbits Of My Travels
-(laters)
 ---

 ### [🥤]:A Gentle Reminder: Remember to hydrate and take a well-deserved break, dear traveler!